Scientists give names to new discoveries, concepts, theories

 - Identify the meanings of these terms.
 You may use YourDictionary to accomplish this.

 - Provide additional examples of the use of each prefix, suffix or root word.
 You may use OneLook to accomplish this.

-- Analyze the roots and determine its meaning; Visualization of this word.
+- Analyze the roots and determine its meaning

-- Building a slide show to illustrate analyses of scientific terms.
+- Build a slide show to illustrate analyses of academic terms.